AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: <button>
 .. index:: <entry>

-As an alternative to creating new menu items, you can create new buttons on the tool bar, with a similar syntax, by using the `<button>` tag.
-As for the `<menu>` tag, it requires an `action` attribute which specifies what should be done when the button is pressed.
-The button is not created if no such action was created.
+As an alternative to creating new menu items, you can create new buttons on the tool bar, by using the :file:`<button>` tag.
+Like the :file:`<menu>` tag, it requires an :file:`action` attribute, which specifies what should be done when the button is pressed.
+The button is not created if the action action doesn't exist.

-This node accepts one optional attribute `stock` which can be used to override the default image registered for the action (or set one if the action had none).
-The value for this attribute is an icon defined through a `<stock>` node (which can also be used to provide a label for the button, or several sizes for the images for better rendering).

-This `stock` attribute replaces the old `<pixmap>` child, which is no longer supported.
+This tag accepts one optional attribute, :file:`stock` which you can use to override the default image registered for the action or set one if the action no image.
+The value for this attribute is an icon specified by a :file:`<stock>` node (which can also be used to provide a label for the button or several sizes of the images for better rendering).
+(The :file:`stock` attribute replaces the old :file:`<pixmap>` child, which is no longer supported.)

 The following example defines a new button::